pmmp/PocketMine-MP/CONTRIBUTING.md

 * __No merge commits are allowed, or multiple features per pull request__

 ## RFC and voting
-* These are big Pull Request or contributions that changes important behaviour.
+* These are big Pull Request or contributions that changes important behavior.
+* RFCs will be tagged with the *PR: Request for Comments* label
 * A vote will be held.
 All users can vote commenting on the Pull Request
 * Comments MUST use Yes or No to signify the vote, on the FIRST sentence, except they don't want it to be counted.
 * If your comment is a voting comment, specify the reason of your vote or it won't be counted.